CodeScop/Oge-Mai-Field-Guide/forestquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 10 Buholi
 - **Rewards:** 4 Stempos
-- **Recommendations:** Notice that the requirements don't mention that you'll need to fight 2-3 Nezthai for every Buholi you want to beat.
+- **Recommendations:** Notice that the requirements don't mention that you'll need to beat 2-3 Nezthai for every Buholi you want to fight.
+Pace yourself.

 ### A Clue to the Past - Hunt S1

 - **Location:** Available in the Luciola Forest
-- **Hunt Trail Route:** game open • Hunt S1 Joining the Hunt • **A Clue to the Past** • next step: Hunt S1 Elder Library Assistants • 2 more quests
+- **Quest Path Route:** (open via Hunt Trail: HuntS1 Joining the Hunt) • **A Clue to the Past** • HuntS1 Elder Library Assistants • HuntS1 Elder Library Security • HuntS1 Curator's Family
 - **Type:** Battle
 - **Requirements:** Defeat 3 Sassi
 - **Rewards:** 5 Hunter Tokens & 1 Hunt Map Piece